NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Tax-free Gulf living with world-class salaries — 3.4 million expats, zero income tax, and generous employment packages in one of the richest countries per capita on Earth Zero Income Tax — Maximum Savings, Generous Employment Packages, Affordable Healthcare for Residents are among the top reasons expats choose Kuwait.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Kuwait straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Kuwait — straight to your inbox.